 |

 For your healthy, the complementary aromatherapy of essential oils can enhance your lives and help prevent illness.
 By awakening the senses of smell and touch, we can relieve tension, improve sleep, enhance mood and alleviate many physical ailments.
-There are many ways of use essential oils as following: Body Massage, Compresses, Inhalations and Facial Steam, Air Fresheners, Vaporizers and Aromatic Bath.

 Compresses: Use warm compresses to ease backache or abdominal pains; cold compresses for treating headaches, swollen joints, bruises and sprains.
 Add up to 6 drops of essential oil to a large bowl of water.
 Stir, then place a face-cloth on the water's surface to collect a film of oil.
 Wring out and apply to the affected area for 5-15 minutes, re-soaking the cloth as needed to maintain its temperature.